keboola/developers-docs/cli/templates/structure/index.md

   - `description` - short description of the template
   - `categories` - *string[]* - list of template categories, e.g., `["Data Extraction", "E-Commerce"]`
     - Optional, if it is not set, the template is in the `Other` category.
+  - `deprecated` - *bool* - default `false`
+    - Deprecated template is excluded from the list.
+    - Metadata of the deprecated template can be obtained for existing instances.
   - `path` - path to the template directory
+    - Required if `deprecated=false`.
+    - Must not be set for deprecated templates, if `deprecated=true`.
   - `versions` *(array)*
     - `version` - [semantic version](https://semver.org/)
     - `description` - short description of the version
     - `stable` - is the template ready for production use?
     - `path` - path to the template version directory
+      - Required if `deprecated=false`.
+      - Must not be set for deprecated templates, if `deprecated=true`.
     - `components` *(array)* - list of components used by the template

 #### Snowflake Writer